Sviatoslav Karavanskyi

-Sviatoslav Iosypovych Karavanskyi (Святосла́в Йо́сипович Карава́нський; 24 December 1920 – 17 December 2016) was a Ukrainian linguist, lexicographer, writer, and Soviet dissident.
+Sviatoslav Iosypovych Karavanskyi (Святослав Йосипович Караванський; 24 December 1920 – 17 December 2016) was a Ukrainian linguist, lexicographer, writer, and Soviet dissident.
 A member of the Red Army and the Organisation of Ukrainian Nationalists during World War II, Karavanskyi served a total of 31 years in Soviet prisons, and was regarded as a prisoner of conscience by Amnesty International.

 Biography

 Sviatoslav Iosypovych Karavanskyi was born on 24 December 1920 in the city of Odesa to a family of intellectuals.
 They had previously lived in Kyiv, but fled south during the Ukrainian–Soviet War.
 Karavanskyi's Ukrainian-speaking family was harassed by residents of the primarily-Russophone Odesa, leading his father to largely abandon the language.
 As a child, he displayed a strong interest in writing, and his poems were shown in the local press organs of the Young Pioneers.
 His father was an associate professor at the Odesa National Polytechnic University, which prompted Karavanskyi to begin studying at the university's industrial institute in 1938.
 Within a year, however, Karavanskyi had decided that he wished to pursue a career in linguistics, and he decided to transfer to the institute of foreign languages.
 He soon lost interest in this as well, and chose to enlist in the Red Army in 1940.

 Involved in fighting from the early days of Operation Barbarossa, Karavanskyi's unit was encircled in western Belarus in July 1941.
 Karavanskyi avoided being taken as a prisoner of war, and returned to Odesa (now under Romanian occupation) in early 1942.
 He began studying literature at Odesa University, and joined an underground group belonging to Stepan Bandera's wing of the Organisation of Ukrainian Nationalists.
 Karavanskyi was given the pseudonym of "Balzac" (Бальзак).
 He headed a bookstore, known as "Osnova", which provided funds to the group and an underground theatre.
 At this time, Karavanskyi also came under surveillance by the Romanian Siguranța.

 Karavanskyi briefly fled Odesa for Romania in 1944, returning in July of the same year after the Soviet success in the Dnieper–Carpathian offensive.
 After his return, he tried to reestablish contact with the local OUN underground.
 After a few days, he was arrested and placed before a military tribunal on charges of bourgeois nationalism.
 On 7 February 1945 he was found guilty and sentenced to 25 years imprisonment.
 Karavanskyi fulfilled his sentence at several camps of the Gulag system; he participated in the construction of the Lena Highway and a railway bridge on the Pechora river, worked at a logging camp in Magadan Oblast, mined gold in Kolyma, and worked as a tailor in the Mordovian ASSR.